git-for-windows/git-for-windows.github.io/Git-cannot-create-a-file-or-directory-with-a-long-path.md

 git config core.longpaths true
 ```

+> [!NOTE]
+> In addition to setting the git configuration the OS also needs to be configured to have longpaths enabled via the [Registry](https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=registry#registry-setting-to-enable-long-paths) or group policy.

 # Technical background

 The root cause of the technical limitation of 260 chars lies deeply within the Win32 API.